That Nostalgia Show

 Examples (in order of the period when they're set):Film

 - Appropriately, The Roaring Twenties, is a 1939 film that looks back on The Roaring Twenties.

 - 1978's Grease was this to the '50s.

 - School Ties is set in the 50s, most obviously evidenced by the tame rock 'n' roll that plays in the film, which is treated as rowdy and wild.

-- Stand By Me (set in 1959 and featuring an all-star soundtrack) attempts to mark the transition from The Fifties to The Sixties—from Innocence to Experience—reflecting the coming of age of four Oregon youths (and the youths of director Rob Reiner and author Stephen King).
+- Stand by Me (set in 1959 and featuring an all-star soundtrack) attempts to mark the transition from The Fifties to The '60s—from Innocence to Experience—reflecting the coming of age of four Oregon youths (and the youths of director Rob Reiner and author Stephen King).

 - Diner is a 1982 film that looks back on 1959.

 - American Graffiti was made by George Lucas in the '70s to look back on his adolescence in the '50s (well, technically 1960).

 - Famous 80s film Dirty Dancing is set in 1963.